CeliaLaurent/P2.12_FinalProject/README.md

 Once removed the origin of the MPI bound, APS identifies that the main remaining problem is the underutilization of the Floating Point Unit : 7.15% while the target is >50%.

-In the FPU Utilization box, APS indicates that only 50% of the floating point vectorization capacity is done, and that all the floating points instructions are packed in 128bits, and gives the following additional informations:
+In the FPU Utilization box, APS indicates that only 50% of the floating point vectorization capacity is done, and that all the floating points instructions that are packed use a 128bits vectorization, and gives the following additional informations:

 > *A significant fraction of floating point arithmetic vector instructions*
 > *executed with partial vector load.
 A possible reason is compilation with*